BenJanecke/benjanecke.github.com/_posts/2015-05-28-promises-the-basics.markdown

 ### Then

-Then is gets called when the promise is finished executing successfully.
+Then gets called when the promise is finished executing successfully.

 {% highlight javascript %}